openeew/openeew/README.md

 ## Getting Started
 Start by reading this [OpenEEW project website section](http://openeew.com/docs/read-first) which leads to tutorials, guidance and more.

-You can also review our [Github Discussions forum](https://github.com/openeew/openeew/discussions) and review conversations or start your own thread.
+You can also review our [GitHub Discussions forum](https://github.com/openeew/openeew/discussions) and review conversations or start your own thread.

 You are also welcome to join our [Slack](https://join.slack.com/t/openeew/shared_invite/zt-cibhc0za-XKReMPobi2DsrPusORJZVQ) for getting to know the community and discussing issues in real-time, including the creation of a network for your region.